jimeh/chef-simple_users/README.md

 ## Supported Platforms

+- Ubuntu 12.04
+- Ubuntu 14.04

-- Ubuntu 12.04 (later versions may work, but have not been tested on).
+Other platforms may work, but have not been tested.

 ## Recipes